Nexmo/nexmo-developer/CONTRIBUTING.md

 ### For maintainers/reviewers

 * If you know who can review a particular pull request, tag those people.
-Tagging a few can be useful as we're in different timezones and can often be travelling.
+Tagging a few can be useful as we're in different time zones and can often be traveling.
 * Review with an eye to accuracy and maintainability as well as correctness.
 Ask yourself "do we want this change?" and "will users find this information here, could it be added to existing docs?" as well as "is everything spelled correctly?"
 * Before accepting a change, check that the markdown renders as expected, and the code runs ... this probably means either pulling the code down to your development platform or deploying a review application.
 * If changes are needed, then either: